-The partners contribute to their content expansion.
+The partners contribute to their colonial expansion.
 Graduates of the Udacity Program are also more likely to be employed by these industry partners.

 Although a certificate of Udacity nano does not compare to a university degree, it helps to boost your reputation and your value in the employment market, in particular the tech field.

 Some tech companies prefer nano graduates to someone with a standard degree at Udacity.
-They are sure that those people are properly prepared for the job and know the subject for the course.
+They are sure that those people are properly prepared for the job and know the subject of the course.

 Udemy vs Udacity Course Content